-Student Advisory Title IX Committee: Kate Macken and Nila Ravi coordinate this group.
-It connects students and groups interested in working on sexual violence issues by providing training, collaborative programming and works in partnership with the Director, Office of Survivor Advocacy and Community Education and Title IX Coordinator to develop campus wide programming.
-If you are interested in joining the committee, contact Kate Macken (kmacken@wes) or Nila Ravi (nravi@wes).
+Student Advisory Title IX Committee: Kate Macken '19 and Ethan Savel '18 coordinate this group.
+It connects students and groups interested in working on sexual violence issues by providing training, collaborative programming and works in partnership with the Sexual Violence Resource Coordinator and Title IX Coordinator to develop campus wide programming.
+If you are interested in joining the committee, contact Kate Macken (kmacken@wes) or Ethan Savel (esavel@wes).

 We Speak, We Stand, Wesleyan's bystander intervention program, works to create a community that is actively engaged in the prevention of sexual violence and advocates for the responsible use of alcohol.
 The training provides students with tools and skills to intervene in different situations.
-To become an empowered bystander, contact Seirra Fowler, MPH, MCHES at 860.685.2466.
+To become an empowered bystander, contact Alysha B. Warren, LPC, Sexual Violence Resource Coordinator, in CAPS (860.685.3217).

 Students for Consent and Communication (SFCC) is a student group that develops assault resources and programming.
 They present workshops about consent, supporting survivors and coordinate Take Back the Night in the spring.
-Contact Quinn Gromm (qgrom@wes) to get connected.
+Contact Sarah Lurie '17 (slurie@wes) for more information.

-Peer Health Advocates (PHAs) create and implement peer-led health education outreach efforts on a variety of health issues including stress management, drugs, sexual health, sexual violence, etc. Contact Seirra Fowler, MPH, CHES, Director, WesWell, Office of Health Education (sfowler01@wesleyan.edu) or 860.685.2466 for more information.
+Peer Health Advocates (PHAs) create and implement peer-led health education outreach efforts on a variety of health issues including stress management, drugs, sexual health and sexual violence.
+Contact Joyce Walter (jwalter@wesleyan.edu) or 860.685.2466 for more information.